ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Enterprise Tooling

 You're now facing an enterprise sales process.
-Before reaching out to the vendor s sales team, be sure that this particular company is the one best suited to solve your problem.
+Before reaching out to the vendor's sales team, be sure that this particular company is the one best suited to solve your problem.
 In most instances, I recommend starting a spreadsheet, doing some diligence on all the vendors in the space, and filtering down to a top two or three.
 Even if one of them is by far your preferred choice, it doesn t hurt to have some deeper context on the space and for negotiating knowledge/leverage/BATNA (best alternative to a negotiated agreement).

 ##### Sales Qualification